michaelosthege/pythonnet-docker/README.md

 For ease of maintaining Dockerfiles for many combinations of component versions, the Dockerfile does not specify the version suffix (the `xxx` in `apt-get install mono-complete=5.4.1-xxx`).

-The test suite of the `master` branch of pythonnet currently tests against Mono 5.2.x, with a note that 5.4.0 is considered "broken" by pythonnet.[^mono540broken].
+The test suite of the `master` branch of pythonnet currently tests against Mono 5.2.x, with [a note](https://github.com/pythonnet/pythonnet/commit/75e5231c15ff132e650d76859e676567c0b8b5c7) stating that 5.4.0 is considered "broken" by pythonnet.

 ### pythonnet

-pythonnet 2.3.0 requires Mono >= 4.8.0[^mono480] is not compatible with Mono 5.x[^pythonnet230mono5x].
+pythonnet 2.3.0 requires Mono >= 4.8.0 and is not compatible with Mono 5.x ([source 1]((https://github.com/pythonnet/pythonnet/issues/504#issuecomment-311219019)), [source 2](https://github.com/pythonnet/pythonnet/issues/504), [source 3](https://github.com/pythonnet/pythonnet/issues/470)).

 The latest code on the `master` branch of the Github repository is compatible with Mono 5.x and will be released in version 2.4.0 of pythonnet.
 However, pythonnet 2.4.0 is still in development and not yet available on PyPI.

-The recommended method for installing the latest source from the Git repository's `master` branch is `pip install git+https://github.com/pythonnet/pythonnet`.[^pipinstallegg]
+The [recommended](https://github.com/pythonnet/pythonnet/wiki/Troubleshooting-on-Windows,-Linux,-and-OSX#2-build-and-install-from-command-line) method for installing the latest source from the Git repository's `master` branch is `pip install git+https://github.com/pythonnet/pythonnet`.
-However, a bug currently prevents this from working, which is why all tags containing `pythonnet-2.4.0.dev` perform differ in how pythonnet is fetched and built.
+However, [a bug](https://github.com/pythonnet/pythonnet/issues/555) currently prevents this from working, which is why all tags containing `pythonnet-2.4.0.dev` differ in how pythonnet is fetched and built.

 ## Testing